...and indeed it ends with the budget as well, because a successful self build is one that comes in on time and on budget.

 Budgeting is not something that you think of once and then forget.
-It is an on-going process that has to be honed and refined throughout the project.
+It is an ongoing process which has to be honed and refined throughout the project.

 From the very first thoughts of self building it’s necessary to consider just how much money you can afford to spend on the project.

 This will be made up from your savings, any equity you have in your current home, and the amount you feel that you can successfully borrow.
 That’s your total budget and, for most people, that is a finite amount.